Marcos Alonso signed for Chelsea from Fiorentina in August 2016.

 Having represented Spain at a younger level, Alonso earned a maiden senior call-up in March 2018 and made his debut in their 6-1 friendly win over Argentina, replacing Jordi Alba for the closing stages of the game.

-He made his first competitive start for Spain in their UEFA Nations League win over England at Wembley in September 2018.
+He made his first two competitive starts for Spain in their 2018/19 UEFA Nations League campaign, both in matches against England, winning the first at Wembley 2-1 before suffering defeat in the return fixture in Seville.

 - 1 GOALS

-20%TACKLE SUCCESS 10 TOTAL TACKLES 2 TACKLES WON
+70%TACKLE SUCCESS 10 TOTAL TACKLES 7 TACKLES WON